 Note: this blog post is also available in French.

-Our purpose here is to focus specifically on the internal oversight of a police service.
-Through a wide-range of experiences in this field, ISSAT has been able to closely examine and support a variety of reform processes focusing on the issue of internal oversight.
-Internal oversight is a sensitive topic since it can lead to the questioning of certain practices that are deeply rooted within the traditions and culture of the police.
+Our purpose here is to focus specifically on the internal control of a police service.
+Through a wide-range of experiences in this field, ISSAT has been able to closely examine and support a variety of reform processes focusing on the issue of internal control.
+Internal control is a sensitive topic since it can lead to the questioning of certain practices that are deeply rooted within the traditions and culture of the police.
 Improving internal mechanisms to monitor peers, identify abusive behaviour of police officers, including the most high-ranking, is not an easy task.
 Willingness to undertake such reforms must come from the highest level of hierarchy.
-Integrity and professionalism are core values that are essential to effective internal oversight.
-Real guarantees for the protection of those engaged in internal oversight and genuine authority are also required if any serious reform is to occur.
+Integrity and professionalism are core values that are essential to effective internal control.
+Real guarantees for the protection of those engaged in internal control and genuine authority are also required if any serious reform is to occur.

-These issues, as well as others, are listed below in our top 10 tips to improve the internal oversight of a police service.
-The purpose of this blog is not to dictate the manner in which internal oversight should be carried out.
+These issues, as well as others, are listed below in our top 10 tips to improve the internal control of a police service.
+The purpose of this blog is not to dictate the manner in which internal control should be carried out.
 Each police service is unique and the context within which it operates varies from country to county.
-Rather, this blog aims to provide 10 key tips that we believe are the most important when attempting to ensure effective internal oversight.
+Rather, this blog aims to provide 10 key tips that we believe are the most important when attempting to ensure effective internal control.

-Ensure clear legal definition of the body that will lead the process of internal oversight and clearly define its roles and responsibilities.
+Ensure clear legal definition of the body that will lead the process of internal control and clearly define its roles and responsibilities.

 Vest the inspectorate’s personnel with the legal authority to conduct judicial investigation.

-Clarify the exact powers of the inspectorate within the overall chain of internal oversight of the police service in question.
+Clarify the exact powers of the inspectorate within the overall chain of internal control of the police service in question.

 Grant inspectorate personnel the right to independently deal with any case that falls within their authority.

-Provide the inspectorate the ability to make independent decisions related to oversight, without disregarding ministerial guidelines.
+Provide the inspectorate the ability to make independent decisions related to internal control, without disregarding ministerial guidelines.

 Provide the inspectorate a high level of operational autonomy, while ensuring the protection of its staff.